 Minimizing the anxiety your child may have about treatments, tests or hospitalization can make things better for everyone in your family.
-At Riley at IU Health, our Child Life Program uses many therapeutic activities to serve your child’s social, emotional and educational needs.
+At Riley at IU Health, our Child Life Program uses many therapeutic interventions to serve your child’s social, emotional and educational needs.

 We believe in the importance of play, and we strive to provide your child with opportunities to keep them moving toward developmental milestones and practicing emotional expression through play.